aulwardana/go-amqp-example/README.md

 # Credits

-This source code is inspired by the examples available here http://godoc.org/github.com/streadway/amqp and it's been possible with the help of my co-workers at YoyoWallet.
+This source code is forked from https://github.com/andreagrandi/go-amqp-example.